P-Brower/homepage/resume.md

  * Managed and support Jumpstart's learning ecosystem, including LearnDash and EasyGenerator
  * Updated and maintained the Wordpress based LMS, with more than 100 e-learning courses
- * Coordinated interdepartmentally to insure learning content is ready for publication
+ * Coordinated cross-departmentally to insure learning content is ready for publication
  * Leveraged hands on training to learn new technologies, including SQL, CSS, HTML, Wordpress, and GIT
+ * Advised and collaborated on multiple large scale projects, including implementing LinkedIn Learning
+ * Planned and managed the decommission of an outdated Learning Management System

 ### CITIZEN SCHOOLS
 #### Help Desk Associate

 *Boston, MA \| Sept.
 2016 - Sept.2017*

- * Provided remote and in-person support for helpdesk tickets through Salesforce and walk-up requests
+ * Provided remote and in-person support for help desk tickets through Salesforce and walk-up requests
  * Developed Powershell scripts to create, modify, and decommission user accounts in bulk for Active Directory
  * Built, implemented, and documented a virtual Linux FOG  server to deploy computer images using Hyper-V
  * Managed and maintained a fleet of over 300 laptops with tools like Group Policy, Team Viewer, and Sophos